marin-duroyon/marin-duroyon.github.io/README.md

 I am an experienced Security Researcher specialized in Reverse Engineering and Vulnerability Research.

-This site serves as a public archive of security vulnerabilities I have discovered and reported.
+This site serves as a public archive of vulnerabilities I have discovered and reported.

 ### Public CVEs